warning

 So they all have something in common, but perhaps they do it in different ways or they think about it from a different perspective.

-So take a moment to discuss this with the people around you or make some notes, pause the video and when you're ready to continue, click play.
+So take a moment to discuss this with the people around you or make some notes.

-Okay, fantastic discussions again there.
+Fantastic discussions again there.

 I was really impressed by the way that people were really finding those nuanced differences between these poems.
 And actually I overheard quite a few key differences that we could have spotted.

-All three poems capture a moment in the speaker's life.
+So we've got that similarity, all three poems capture a moment in the speaker's life.

 However, they focus on different types of parental relationship.

 And here we can actually group the poems.
-So "Walking away" and "Follower", they both focus on a paternal relationship because it describes a relationship between a father and a son.
+So "Walking Away" and "Follower," they both focus on a paternal relationship because it describes a relationship between a father and a son.

-Whereas in "Mother, any distance" we are instead getting a maternal relationship because we have a mother and a son.
+Whereas in "Mother Any Distance," we are instead getting a maternal relationship because we have a mother and a son.

 Here, we're already starting to see how even though they're all parental relationships, they perhaps do it in different ways.

-And these two are "Walking away" and "Mother, any distance" because in "Walking away" we've got this physical separation of the son walking away from his father at the football match.
+And these two are "Walking away" and "Mother Any Distance" because in "Walking Away," we've got this physical separation of the son walking away from his father at the football match, and then in "Mother Any Distance," we've got this idea that the son is moving out.

 So again, the mother and the son will be physically separated.

-And then in the last stanza, we do actually get that reference to how they are still in close contact or together by the end of the poem when the speaker is an adult.
+However, in "Follower," we don't get that movement of separation because we see the father and the son when the son is a child, and then in the last stanza, we do actually get that reference to how they are still in close contact or together by the end of the poem when the speaker is an adult.

 And instead of a separation, we actually get a role reversal.